0install/docs/docs/tools/0compile/index.md

 $ 0install add 0compile http://0install.net/2006/interfaces/0compile.xml
 ```

+!!! note
-Note: this page describes the command-line interface to `0compile`.
+    This page describes the command-line interface to `0compile`.
 There is also a graphical interface, which is used when you click on the **Compile** button in the 0install GUI.
 The graphical interface provides similar options, but is slightly more limited.

 **Contents:**